Dev-Ni3/session/README.md

 Main technologies and tools used in the project.

 - Backend: NestJS
-- Database: postgresql, Drizzle ORM
+- Database: Postgresql, Drizzle ORM
 - Other: Docker, TypeScript, etc.